jrcarter/Ada_GUI/README.md

 ## Compiler Errors

 Note that GNAT 12[.1] and 13[.1] have an error that prevents it from compiling GNAT.Sockets.Server.
 Remaining with GNAT 11 is recommended until this error is corrected.
-Those who prefer to word around the error rather than wait for a correct compiler can replace `'Unchecked_Access` with `'Unrestriced_Access` on the offending line.
+Those who prefer to work around the error rather than wait for a correct compiler can replace `'Unchecked_Access` with `'Unrestriced_Access` on the offending line.